GatorIncubator/gatorgrouper/README.md

 After the completion of this command, Pyenv should be installed.
-Please make sure that you have the following lines in your `~/.bashrc` or similar file types after following the installation instructions in Professor Kapfhammer's [dotfiles](https://github.com/gkapfham/dotfiles) repository.
+Please make sure that you have the following lines in your `~/.bashrc` or similar file types.
+Notices that different development evironment may have different configuration configuration files (i.e., "dotfiles").
+You can see more examples and learn more in the instructions of Professor Kapfhammer's [dotfiles](https://github.com/gkapfham/dotfiles) repository.

 ```shell